Abstract

 4.1.
 Core Concepts

-descriptions in previous sections, is a visual representation or metaphor that can
+previous sections, is a visual representation or metaphor that can provide insight

-similarity is another semantic criterion that can be derived from word frequency and
+is another semantic criterion that can be derived from word frequency and word

-user while reading a fragment from the Book of Disquiet,
+reading a fragment from the Book of Disquiet, consisting

-consisting of making use of an information visualization
+of making use of an information visualization technique to encode

 fragments that are similar to the fragment that is currently being accessed, using a

-similarity - the semantic criterion that is chosen by the user while selecting the
+- the semantic criterion that is chosen by the user while selecting the new user

 activity's information visualization technique and encoded semantic criteria, the